Rosa Silverio

 Rosa Silverio, in full Rosa de Jesús Silverio Filpo (born in Santiago de los Caballeros, Dominican Republic on August 30, 1978), is a Dominican poet and storyteller.

 Biography

-Silverio was born August 30, 1978 and currently resides in Madrid, Spain.
-She is a poet, a journalist, writer and cultural activist.
+Silverio was born on August 30, 1978, and currently resides in Madrid, Spain.
+She is a poet, journalist, writer and cultural activist.
 Silverio's stories and poems have been published in magazines, literary supplements, and anthologies of various countries.
 Her literary works have been translated into languages such as English, French, Italian, Portuguese and Catalan.